rseng/devstories/.github/CONTRIBUTING.md

-# Hosting RSE Stories
+# Hosting Developer Stories

-So you're interested in hosting one or more episodes of RSE Stories?
+So you're interested in hosting one or more episodes of Developer Stories?
 Fantastic!
 The podcast is designed so that multiple people, whomever has interest and time, can contribute episodes.
 Here is a starting guide for how to do that.